SmartCambridge/datafeeds/NOTES.md

 * VMS: 182 positions ('Cambridgeshire Locations', probably relating to the AllVMS feed) Also contains 'numberOfCharacters', 'numberOfRows', 'vmsType'
 * Matrix: feed is empty
-* Journey Time Sections: 114 linear features (probably also relating to the TrafficData feed)
+* Journey Time Sections: 114 linear features.
+Identical data to that served under 'Traffic Data Links'
 * CCTV: 874 positions ('Cambridgeshire CCTV Locations', probably relating to the CCTV feed).
   Also contains 'cctvUri' with values of the form `http://www.cambsvoyager.com/cctvimage/CAMB-52538` though none seem to work